EitanBeCe/social-network/README.md

 3. Possibility to add a new post, to edit and remove existing posts
 4. Adding and Editing Posts Screen (title, text, submit and close buttons).
 Modal with "do you want to delete" check
 5. Possibility to put likes on posts
+6. Same for comments for each post
-6. Responsive template from 320px
+7. Responsive template from 320px

 Made totally by myself following these tasks, not through course etc.